-Anixa Biosciences Announces Notice of Allowance for Additional Cancer Detection Technology Patent
+Anixa Biosciences Announces Notice of Allowance for Additional Patent on its CAR-T Cancer Therapy

 About Anixa Biosciences, Inc.

 Anixa is a publicly-traded biotechnology company developing a number of programs addressing cancer and infectious disease.
 Anixa's therapeutics portfolio includes a cancer immunotherapy program which uses a novel type of CAR-T, known as chimeric endocrine receptor T-cell (CER-T) technology, and a Covid-19 therapeutics program focused on inhibiting certain viral protein function.
 The company's vaccine portfolio includes a vaccine to prevent breast cancer, and specifically triple negative breast cancer (TNBC), the most deadly form of the disease, and a vaccine to prevent ovarian cancer.
 These vaccine technologies focus on immunizing against specific proteins that have been found to be expressed in certain forms of cancer.
 Anixa continually examines emerging technologies in complementary fields for further development and commercialization.
 Additional information is available at www.anixa.com.